Gangadhar Rao

 Maharaj Gangadhar Rao Newalkar (4 April 1797– 21 November 1853) was the 5th Raja of Jhansi situated in northern India (formerly a vassal kingdom of Maratha Empire however, the British East India Company became its overlord in 1804 during the Second Anglo Maratha War).
-During his lifetime Jhasi was considered to be part of the larger region of Bundelkhand.
+During his lifetime Jhansi was considered to be part of the larger region of Bundelkhand.
 He was a Marathi Karhade bhatt Brahmin.
 He was the son of Shiv Rao Bhau and a descendant of Raghunath Hari Newalkar, the first governor of Jhansi under Maratha rule.
 He was the husband of Rani Lakshmibai, who became a symbol of resistance to the Company's rule during the Indian Rebellion of 1857.

 Biography

 The ancestors of Maharaj Gangadhar Rao hailed from a Brahmin family of Ratnagiri district of Maharashtra.
 Some of them moved to Khandesh, when Peshwa rule began and served important posts in the Peshwa and Holkar armies.
 Subhedar Raghunath Haripant Newalkar alis Raghunath Rao II, strengthened Maratha polity in Bundelkhand, however as he grew old, he handed over the reins of Jhansi to his younger brother Raja of Jhansi Shiv Rao Bhau.
 On the death of Raghunath Rao III son of Raja Shiv Rao Bhau in 1838, the British rulers accepted his brother Gangadhar Rao as the Raja of Jhansi in 1843.